 This is a great project for children as they learn about botany, nutrition and get to enjoy a treat of their own making.
 Kids are more likely to try new food if they are involved in the process.
 Line up a few jars of different sizes with different types of seeds and beans on them.
 Mark the jars with the dates and types of seeds that are in them.
 Let the children taste the difference between the sprouts.
 They can learn about seed parts and seed life cycles in an experience they won’t forget.

-In this DIY, I used a one quart mason jar.
+In this DIY, I used a one-quart mason jar.
 Smaller or larger jars can be used.
 I also used a stainless steel mesh lid that I got 30 years ago.
 It is in fine shape all these years later.
 You can use whatever jar or screen you want.
-Cheesecloth and rubber band is fine as substitute.
+Cheesecloth and rubber band is fine as a substitute.
 Just make sure everything is sterilized.

 NOTE: If you are sprouting larger amounts of sprouts than will fit comfortably in a canning jar when germinate, use the sprout jar for the rinse part of the process and transfer them to a colander with a few layers of paper towel at the bottom so they don’t fall out.
 As they grow, spritz them with water to keep them moist.
 This works particularly well for larger items like beans.